 How Does a Lift Station Work?

 A lift station is an integral part of an effective sewage collection system.
-Raw sewage makes its journey underground in sloped pipelines that take advantage of gravity to keep costs down.
+Raw sewage journeys underground in sloped pipelines that take advantage of gravity to keep costs down.
 This type of pipe system is commonly referred to as a gravity pipeline.
-In some situations, it’s necessary for wastewater to enter the pipe system from a lower elevation.
-In order for the raw sewage to continue the journey towards a wastewater treatment plant, it needs to be efficiently transported to a higher elevation.
+In some situations, wastewater must enter the pipe system from a lower elevation.
+For the raw sewage to continue the journey toward a wastewater treatment plant, it needs to be efficiently transported to a higher elevation.
 This can’t happen naturally for obvious reasons – it would defy the laws of gravity and physics.
 Fortunately, we have the wastewater lift stations to help.

-Eventually, the raw sewage reaches a storage container referred to as a wet well, which is essentially a holding cell that empties out once it reaches a predetermined level.
-While in the wet well, the wastewater is tested and carefully monitored in order to detect sewage levels.
+Eventually, the raw sewage reaches a storage container called a wet well, a holding cell that empties out once it reaches a predetermined level.
+While in the wet well, the wastewater is tested and carefully monitored to detect sewage levels.
 Coarse (solid) materials are removed at this stage.
 Once the wet well is full, a lift station pump will “lift” the sewage upwards using a pressurized sewer force main.
 A sewer force main is a system that consists of pumps and compressors.
-Its purpose is to elevate the wastewater to a higher elevation so that it can continue its inevitable journey towards treatment and recirculation.
+Its purpose is to elevate the wastewater to a higher elevation so it can continue its inevitable journey toward treatment and recirculation.

 Types of Lift Stations

 Lift Station Components

 A functional wastewater lift station pump consists of multiple working parts and components.
 Everything from a power supply to remote monitoring and control must be in working order to effectively collect and treat wastewater.
 Every aspect of the lift station pump needs to be contained and installed in an enclosed structure.
 Systems can be pre-designed or customized to accommodate the specific needs of the responsible municipality.

 - Screen or grinding to remove coarse materials